taiyo-sun25/AttractingContributors-animals/README.md

 3. Make 10 Pull Request contributions to other projects
 4. Merge 10 Pull Requests into your forked Project.

+# Question
+If you were to buy a drink in a country where you can't read, what color would you want it to be?
+For example
+Red,Transparent,Blue

-# My Project (Hiragana-collection)
+# My Project
-Goal - I want contributors to help me list some favorite Hiragana.
+Goal - I want contributors to help me list some color of your drink in the context of the question.

-# List of Hiragana
+# List of color of your drink
-な
+Black <br/>